-2019 Water Quality Monitoring Results
+2020 Water Quality Monitoring Results

 In accordance with State and Federal standards, we continually monitor and test our drinking water.
-The following table lists the compounds that were detected in 2019.
+BBWSD took 112 coliform samples throughout the system in 2020.
+The City of Blaine took over 50 additional samples, including Nitrates and DBPs.
+The following table lists the compounds that were detected or specifically tested in 2020 along with some sample results from prior years which may be of interest.
 If the compound is not listed on the table, it was not found in any samples.
 None of the detected compounds were above EPA allowable limits.